 The boundary between two rising signs is the moment when the cusp of the first house leaves one rashi and crosses into the next.
 Because the zodiac is rising at roughly fifteen degrees per hour, that crossing happens in a single instant.
 Within a few minutes of clock time on either side of it, the rising sign itself is different.

 The size of the time window in which a sign change can happen depends on which sign is rising.
 Some rashis rise more quickly than others because the ecliptic is tilted relative to the equator, so different signs cross the horizon at different angular speeds depending on the latitude of birth.
-Aries, Pisces, and Aquarius typically rise faster than average; Cancer, Leo, and Virgo rise more slowly.
+At northern latitudes, Capricorn through Gemini are the shorter-rising signs, with Aquarius, Pisces, and Aries especially quick.
+Cancer through Sagittarius take longer, with Leo, Virgo, and Libra often among the slowest.
 Detailed tables of rashi udaya (sign rising times) are given in classical texts like the Surya Siddhanta, and the same numbers are computed today by any modern ephemeris.

 What Changes the Moment the Sign Shifts